AGJohnAWI/ArcticPicos/README.md

 analysis_multivariate #this folder contains the RDA analysis

-analysis_distance # this folder contains the correlation analysis between oceanographic connectivity and microbial beta diversity
+analysis_distance # this folder contains the correlation analysis between oceanographic connectivity, temperature gradients and microbial beta diversity

-analysis_network # this folder contains the network analysis of the pro-and eukaryotic networks between glacier and non-glacier influenced regions
+analysis_network # this folder contains the trophic functional analysis of all bioclimatic subzones

 env_calc # this is the code for the plots of the environmental data